Damien8x/CPSC5041_HW1/README.txt

 Intended Use Of Program:
 Program is intended to take in integer values corresponding to length and width for 5 Rectanlges.
+All entries must be entered as a positive integers.
 Program will then display length, width, area, and perimeter of all entered Rectangles, Rectangle with the highest valued area *, Rectangle with the smallest valued area *, Rectangle with the highest valued perimeter *, Rectangle with the lowest valued perimeter *, all Rectangles which share the maximum area, all Rectangles which share the